The Call for Papers for the upcoming Researcher to Reader Conference is OPEN.

 Contributors to the programme are offered discounted registration

 All contributors to the programme must be registered Conference participants.
 Plenary speakers, panellists and moderators are offered a 50% discount on our early-bird tariffs, as they are likely to be benefitting from attending the whole 2-day event.
-Free registration can be offered for speakers who are unable to attend the whole conference, or those for whom a discounted rate is unaffordable or intolerable.
+Discounted registration can be offered to speakers who are unable to attend the entire conference.
 Workshop facilitators (up to two per workshop) have free registration for the Conference.
 Lightning Talk speakers must be registered at the appropriate normal rate.
 Various other discounts and concessions are also available.
-Any other costs for attendance are the responsibility of the participant, although we are very occasionally able to offer some support toward travel or accommodation, often with support from a sponsor.
+Any other costs for attendance are the responsibility of the participant, although we are very occasionally able to offer some support toward travel or accommodation, often with sponsorship.

 A contributor should participate physically at the venue, but could be online

-Proposers who are invited to contribute to the Conference are encouraged to deliver their session at the physical venue wherever possible.
-It is, however, possible for a presenter or one member of a panel to be online if necessary.
+Proposers invited to contribute to the Conference are encouraged to deliver their sessions at the physical venue, wherever possible.
+It is, however, possible for a presenter or a panel member to be online if necessary.

 Proposals are evaluated by the Advisory Board

-Normally, evaluation of the proposals takes place throughout September, and a response is given by early October, but the evaluation period can sometimes extend well into October, or beyond.
+Normally, evaluation of the proposals takes place throughout September, with a response by early October, but the evaluation period can sometimes extend well into October or beyond.

-The Advisory Board has complete discretion regarding which proposals are accepted for the Conference programme and the Board’s decision is final.
-The Conference accepts no responsibility for any costs incurred in the preparation of proposals, or for any consequences of acceptance or rejection.
+The Advisory Board has complete discretion regarding which proposals are accepted for the Conference programme, and the Board’s decision is final.
+The Conference accepts no responsibility for any costs incurred in the preparation of proposals or for any consequences arising from acceptance or rejection.

 Proposers may be invited to modify their proposals to meet the needs of the Conference programme.
 Proposers may withdraw their proposals up to the point of acceptance, or when invited to make modifications.